Atrix256/FalcorPathTracer/readme.md

 * run your DOF implementation by someone to make sure it seems ok?

+* note that this is a diffuse path tracer only so no shiny specular highlights or reflections, but those would do bokeh too if they were there.

 * basic camera ray generation using inverse view transform matrix?
 * jitter: show with on vs off
 * DOF